setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 documentation or specifications provided by the vendor.

 This situation is particularly common in domains like industrial automation, IoT, and telecommunications, where
-devices or network services operate with bespoke communication protocols tailored to specific use cases.
+devices or network services operate with specific communication protocols created for specific use cases.

 The problem is that doing it yourself is labor-intensive, requires precision, and is tedious work.
 The larger the specification, the greater the struggle with implementation.
 It is also quite difficult to recall and follow what was